Here are the Frequently Asked Questions addressed below:

 You do not have to live in the San Francisco Bay Area.
 Now. all of WISR’s degree programs, even the MS in Psychology leading to the California MFT and LPCC licenses, can be pursued from afar.
 Some students live in other countries around the world.
 Read more.

 Can I Transfer Credit to WISR that I have received from Other Institutions?

 Subject to the specific qualifications and limitations listed below, students may transfer credit to WISR from nationally and regionally accredited institutions recognized by the US Department of Education.
 If the student has received credit from an institution that is not so accredited, then WISR faculty will evaluate the student’s work and/or other evidence regarding the quality of the student’s work at the previous institution to determine if it is comparable in quality to the work typically done in accredited institutions.

 No more than 90 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BS.
-No more than 6 semester units of graduate study may be transferred toward WISR’s 36 semester units required for all MS degrees, other than the MS in Psychology, offered by WISR.
+No more than 6 semester units of graduate study may be transferred toward WISR’s 36 semester units required for the MS degree in Education and Community Leadership offered by WISR.
 For WISR’s MFT program, students who have completed academic work which clearly meets State guidelines and WISR’s descriptions of the core courses required for WISR’s MFT MS in Psychology option may then receive up to 12 semester units of transfer credit.
 No more than 15 units of doctoral level credit may be transferred toward Doctoral studies at WISR.

 For more details about transferring credit to WISR, read more in the section on “Admissions.”